 Those who wish to obtain an online visa to visit Laos will need a valid passport with a minimum validity of 6 months from the expected date of arrival, a debit or credit card to pay the visa fee, and an email address to receive the approved eVisa.

 Why visit Laos with the Laos eVisa

-The only landlocked country in Southeast Asia, Laos offers visitors a fascinating history, culture and heritage.
+The only landlocked country in Southeast Asia, Laos offers visitors a fascinating history, culture and heritage (there are three UNESCO World Heritage Sites).
 From natural wonders to flavorful gastronomy, travelers will enjoy exploring Laos and discovering its hidden gems.